 Being on the coast, ferries are also a great way to get across the harbour and to other areas like Manley, when you take the ferry from Circular Quay you also get great views of the city and the Opera House too!

 Sydney as a city is considered a very safe place, especially for tourists.
 The little crime that Sydney does have generally affects the locals and not visitors to the city.
 This being said, it’s important to be careful, no matter where you’re travelling.
 Like your mother probably told you, it’s better to be safe than sorry!

 Here are a few things we suggest you watch out for during your vacation in Sydney.

-It’s advised that you stay away from higher crime neighborhoods in Sydney, mainly during the night.
-These include Kings Cross, Fairfield, Redfern, Cabramatta, Campbelltown, Blacktown, Liverpool and Penrith.
-This is not to say that these areas are extremely dangerous, but they’re higher risk than other neighborhoods.
+It’s advised that you stay away from higher crime neighbourhoods in Sydney, mainly during the night.
+These include Kings Cross, Fairfield, Redfern, Cabramatta, Campbelltown, Blacktown, Liverpool, and Penrith.
+This is not to say that these areas are extremely dangerous, but they’re at higher risk than other neighbourhoods.

 When visiting the beaches in Sydney, be aware of strong undertows that can easily take you out to sea.
 They have caused many drownings in the Sydney area.

 Sydney has many dangerous animals that could bite or sting you.
 If you get bitten or stung by something poisonous, it’s important to call the emergency number immediately, 000.
 These animals include dangerous insects, spiders, snakes, and marine life.